 Now, it’s time to bring the antique bar cart indoors and style it for a cozy winter display—because the best vintage finds are just as magical inside as they are out!

-Living Room Side Table
+Using a Vintage Bar Cart as a Living Room Side Table

 Bringing the antique bar cart indoors, I’ve finally found the perfect spot for my vintage Jeanette barware set—a Facebook Marketplace treasure I scored for just $25.